What is Free State West?

 Arizona, and especially the southeast corner of Arizona in Cochise County, is the center of Free State West.
 Cochise County has a sparse population and plenty of land available, along with many small towns.
 It’s in reach of Tucson and the University of Arizona, yet far enough away not to be controlled by the typical city politics.
 Bisbee is the county seat.
 Tombstone, Sierra Vista, Douglas, Fort Huachuca, Benson, and Willcox are also in Cochise County.
 Cochise County has its own college.

 Arizona’s economy and cost of living are good in most areas.
 Cochise County is high desert, with an average elevation of 4800 ft.
 There are breathtaking mountains and lots of open country.
 The climate is agreeable, and is not extreme either in summer or winter.
-The average rainfall is approximately 17 inches, which is more than most of southern California.
+The average rainfall is approximately 17 inches, which is more than most of Southern California, for example.

 Come join us.